Swansea Tidal Lagoon: News & details on bay proposal

 Supporters of the project argue it will provide sustainable energy for 120 years, double any other power station’s lifespan, and serve as a seed to grow an industry that could sell its expertise globally, far away from British shores, bringing in much needed revenue into the Welsh economy.

-What is tidal power?Tidal power is a type of hydroelectric power technology which allows clean energy to be generate from the kinetic energy of tides.
-Government policy has meant tidal power is far behind other forms of renewable energy in the UK.
+What is tidal power?Tidal energy is a type of hydroelectric power technology which allows clean energy to be generate from the kinetic energy of tides.
+Government policy has meant tidal energy is far behind other forms of renewable energy in the UK.

 Tidal lagoon power proposal

 Although the company behind the Swansea Tidal Lagoon received planning permission in 2015, that runs out in June of this year unless “material works” have started on the project.